artcom/mqtt-topping/README.md

 ##### Number `depth`

 Specifies the recursive depth of the query.
-A `depth > 0` returns the subtopics in `result.children`.
+A `depth > 0` returns subtopic results in `result.children`.
 Default is `0`.

 ##### Boolean `flatten`

 Flattens all results into a flat array of results.
-Default is `false`
+Default is `false`.

 ### QueryJson